HTML element: %block; vs. box

 Part of this CSS presentation behavior is the notion of the "box model".
 This is applied to those elements that CSS considers to be "block" elements, set through the CSS declaration.

 HTML also has a similar concept, although different, and the two are very frequently confused. %block; and %inline; are groups within the HTML DTD that group elements as being either "block-level" or "inline".
 This is used to define their nesting behavior: block-level elements cannot be placed into an inline context.
 (Note: However, see for the inevitable exception.)
 This behavior cannot be changed; it is fixed in the DTD.
 Block and inline elements have the appropriate and different CSS behaviors attached to them by default, including the relevance of the box model for particular element types.

 Note though that this CSS behavior can, and frequently is, changed from the default.
 Lists with are %block; elements and are presented as block elements by default.
 However, it is quite common to set these with CSS to display as an inline list.

 Overview

 Syntax

 In the HTML syntax, most elements are written with a start tag and an end tag, with the content in between.
 An HTML tag is composed of the name of the element, surrounded by angle brackets.
-An end tag also has a slash after the opening angle bracket, to distinguish it from the start tag.
+An end tag also has a slash after the opening angle bracket.
 For example, a paragraph, which is represented by the element, would be written as:

 In the HTML syntax, most elements are written ...

 However, not all of these elements require the end tag, or even the start tag, to be present.
 Some elements, the so-called void elements, do not have an end tag.
 A typical example is the (hard line-break) element.
 A void element's behavior is predefined, and it cannot contain any content or other elements.
 For example, an address would be written as: